OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   - ISO/iEC 42001 B.7.4 briefly covers data quality for AI.
 Gap: idem as 5259
   - Not further covered yet in ISO/IEC standards.
 TODO: covered anywhere else?

-- **#TRAINDATADISTORTION** (development-time datascience) - TODO: Look into methods of making poisoned samples ineffective by smoothing or adding noise to training data (with the best practice of keeping the original training data, in order to expertiment with the filtering)
+- **#TRAINDATADISTORTION** (development-time datascience) - Train data distortion.
+TODO: Look into methods of making poisoned samples ineffective by smoothing or adding noise to training data (with the best practice of keeping the original training data, in order to expertiment with the filtering)

   Examples: